-While the term “dogfight” wouldn’t be coined until the end of the First World War, these early hostile encounters were the first aerial duels in history.
-Dogfights would soon be raging daily throughout the skies of Europe.
+While the term “dogfight” wouldn’t be coined until the end of the First World War, areal engagements were soon raging daily throughout the skies of Europe.
 Many of the principles of air to air combat still in use today were improvised on the fly (literally) by pilots who were making it up as they went along.
-It was all very much hit and miss, so to speak.

 Experiencing Technical Difficulties

-These first forays into air combat weren’t only a challenge to the pilots due to the fragile nature of the planes themselves.
-Because of the front-mounted airplane propellers, fliers had no way to fire machine guns accurately from the pilot’s seat without blasting away their own prop blades.
-Aircrew tried mounting guns on the upper wing deck, which made it difficult to line up targets.
-And standing up in a pitching and rolling aircraft while aiming down the barrel of a top-wing mounted machine gun presented all sorts of risks.
+Converting aircraft into armed fighting machines proved surprisingly difficult.
+Because of nose-mounted airplane propellers, fliers had no way to fire their machine guns forward from the pilot’s seat without blasting away their own prop blades.
+Aircrew tried mounting weapons on the upper wing deck, but it was still nearly impossible to used a gun’s sights to line up targets without actually standing up in a pitching and rolling aircraft to aim down the barrel.
 To alleviate this, British engineers reverted to earlier aircraft designs featuring rear-mounted propellers.
-While this solved the problem of the forward-firing machine gun, these “pusher” planes like the British Airco DH.2 were less agile, slower and even more fragile than other aircraft.
+While this solved the problem of the forward-firing machine gun, these “pusher” planes like the British Airco DH.2 were less agile, slower and more delicate than conventional planes.

-By July of that year, the Germans pioneered new “interrupter gear”, technology that linked a plane’s guns to the engines so that the weapons were synchronized to only shoot between the spinning blades.
+By July of that year, the Germans pioneered new “interrupter gear,” technology that linked a plane’s guns to its engines so that the weapons were synchronized to only shoot between the spinning propellor blades.
 In July, a German flier scored his first kill using the equipment.
-The breakthrough along with an surge of new higher-performance purpose-built air-to-air fighter aircraft like the Fokker E.1 monoplane enabled the Germans to control the skies over the Western Front in the latter half of the year.
+The breakthrough along with a surge of new higher-performance purpose-built fighter aircraft like the Fokker E.1 monoplane enabled the Germans to control the skies over the Western Front in the latter half of the year.
 It was a period known as the Fokker Scourge.

 True Air Warfare Emerges